nemogoc/100-days-of-code/r2-log.md

 ### R2D33 - 3/28
 Completed section 35 to edit/delete campgrounds and comments.
 Going a bit more into middleware, which is nice.
 At this point, most things seem to be more putting things I know together (along with a few new methods) rather than whole new concepts, but we'll see if that holds going forward.

+### R2D34 - 3/29
+Completed sections 36 and 37.
+36 added flash/lightbox messages, which was nice.
+Feels like the app is coming together.
+Also restyled the landing page.
+Skipped doing the dynamic pricing, since it was just another entry in the model, nothing new.
+37 was git, which I knew already and watched 2x.
+Started Section 38, Heroku deploy.
+Basically just running through the Heroku setup docs, so not a ton of new info there.
+Down to Env Vars, which will be useful, and then advanced JS in section 39, then done!